 Our first short video this morning focuses on the powerful impact of IUPUI Campus Housing.
 Let’s watch.

-As I’ve indicated, more than 92% of our students stay right here in Indiana after graduating to build their lives, raise their families, and contribute their talent to state of Indiana.
+As I’ve indicated, nearly 92% of our students stay right here in Indiana after graduating to build their lives, raise their families, and contribute their talent to state of Indiana.

 In this way and others, we at IUPUI Engage and Integrate with the Community, another important theme of the Welcoming Campus Initiative.